What's happened so far on day six?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

+Franklin finished second behind Australia's Jessica Fox in the women's C1 to win Britain's 18th medal, six days into the Games.

+Moments earlier, world champion Coward-Holley finished third in the trap, shooting 33 of 40 in the final.

-Helen Glover and Polly Swann missed out on a fairytale finish to their story as they finished fourth in the women's pair on a frustrating morning for Team GB.
+Overnight, rowers Helen Glover and Polly Swann missed out on a fairytale finish to their story as they finished fourth in the women's pair.

 It was fourth too for fellow British rowers Emily Craig and Imogen Grant as they fell shy of the medals by just 0.01sec in the lightweight women's double sculls, while in the pool James Wilby placed sixth in the men's 200m breaststroke final.